gerauf/di-project/README.md

 |...|...|...|
 |ZA|2013|0.289|

+The class can:
-The class can produce a list of years and scores for a given county and produce an average score for a given country
+- produce a list of years and scores for a given county
+- produce an average score for a given country

 ### To use